stelzinga/MF/Management_Framework.md

 Ultimately, good Corporate Governance decreases the Agency Cost whilst the implementation Cost is less than said Agency Cost.
 ________________________________________
 ## Environment
-The Environment of a Venture consists of *external forces* that can, and often will, influence Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
-Even if the Profile Tree shows it at the top, it is applicable *throughout* the entire Venture.
+The Environment of a Venture consists of *external forces* that can, and often will, influence, partially or fully, Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Environment is important in SWOT analysis (see below) and general Risk Management.

-The Environment has several dimensions as follows:
+The Environment has several *Environment Dimensions* as follows:
 - Investors & Creditors
 - Politics, Laws & Regulations
 - Competitors